Long-lived multilevel coherences and spin-1 dynamics encoded in the rotational states of ultracold molecules: Methods

 The optical tweezers which trap the atoms and molecules are formed by focusing light with a high numerical-aperture objective lens which is outside the vacuum chamber in which the experiments take place.
-The experiments in this work are performed after we transfer the RbCs molecules to an array of magic-wavelength tweezers formed from light at wavelength $\sim\qty{1145.3}{\nano\meter}$ \cite{RuttleyHepworth2024EntanglementArxiv}.
-The tweezers in this array have $1/e^2$ waists of \qty{1.76(4)}{\micro\meter} and, unless stated otherwise, we use a trap-centre intensity $I = \qty{4.6(3)}{\kilo\watt\per\centi\meter^2}$.
-We form this array from a common source by deflecting light prior to the objective lens with an acousto-optic modulator (AOM).
-We drive this AOM with multiple radio-frequency (RF) tones simultaneously.
+The experiments in this work are performed after we transfer the RbCs molecules to an array of magic-wavelength tweezers formed from light at wavelength $\sim\qty{1145.3}{\nano\meter}$.
+We prepare arrays of up to four individually trapped molecules.
+We note that in a given experimental shot, the probability of forming a molecule in an array site was approximately 20\%.
+Therefore in the majority of experimental shots with a molecule, there was only one molecule.
+The tweezers in this array have $1/e^2$ waists of \qty{1.76(4)}{\micro\meter} and, unless stated otherwise, we use peak intensity $I = 4.6(3)\,\mathrm{kW}\,\mathrm{cm}^{-2}$.
+We form this array from a common source by deflecting light prior to the objective lens with an acousto-optic modulator (AOM) driven with multiple radio-frequency (RF) tones.
 Each RF tone causes an additional beam to be diffracted from the AOM.
-This diffraction means that each trap is formed from light at a slightly different frequency; we use this to increase our rate of data acquisition.
-We prepare arrays of up to four molecules, each in their own trap.
-This allows us to measure the effect of four different detunings $\Delta$ spanning $\sim 30$\,MHz at once (e.g.\ for the measurement shown in Fig.~\ref{fig:ramsey-magic-search}). \\
+Each beam forms a single tweezer and all tweezers are at slightly different frequencies.
+This means that molecules in the array are non-resonant and their interactions are negligible.
+This allows us to measure the effect of four tweezer detunings $\Delta$ at once (e.g.\ for the measurement shown in Fig.~\ref{fig:ramsey-magic-search}(b)) over a range spanning $\sim 30$\,MHz.

-{\it Controlling the polarisation of the tweezers.} In the main text we characterise the effect that the polarisation of the tweezer light has on the magic trapping condition.
-We set this polarisation by changing the polarisation of the light that forms the tweezers prior to the objective lens.
-First, we use a polariser to ensure that the light is linearly polarised.
-We then pass the light through the AOM which forms the multiple traps.
-We use a zero-order half-wave plate after the AOM to set the angle of the linear polarisation.